 Borrowing from service design

 Service design can be described as an activity that is performed by the marketing and management department of businesses.
 The closest analogy to website production would be user experience design ( UX).
 Service design is about creating or providing positive feelings for customers when they use the service (product) designed.
-The focus is on interactions that occur in multiple channels, which includes both the online world and the offline world.
+The focus is on interactions that occur in multiple channels, which include both the online world and the offline world.

-If a customer visits your brick-and mortar physical store and finds it unpleasant or her tech support calls are not satisfactory, a well-designed website does not suffice.
+If a customer visits your brick-and-mortar physical store and finds it unpleasant or her tech support calls are not satisfactory, a well-designed website does not suffice.
 Service design is an integrated business approach.
 We’ll be discussing service design concepts for website design and production in this article.

 What are touchpoints?

 It all comes down to creating positive emotions for customers by making sure that they have a great experience in all places they visit.
 Touchpoints are places where customers and businesses interact with one another.

 If we look at the touchpoints for a computer technology company, one example might be: